jfbucas/bataille_corse/README.md

  - Quick to learn
  - For all ages
  - Hours of intense fun
- - People can leave of jump in any time
+ - People can leave or jump in any time
  - Flexible rules

 Description of the game on Wikipedia: